oliveira-da-silva-patrick/spotify-data-viz/README.md

 if this issue is not on your side and you end up needing to maybe remove the '../' in the differen filepaths in the code.

 ## What is still coming
-- Python code for predictions and plots about predictions
 - Quarto presentation